 I had once bought a candy thermometer when it was on sale, with the idea of making ‘MysorePak’.
 I have never made it from scratch and finding the correct consistency of the sugar syrup for this Indian sweet made from besan/chickpea flour is very important and I had seen a recipe which has made this process easier with the use of the candy thermometer.
 Like most of my investments, this was forgotten and the recipe to this day, lies in my bookmarked folder.
 I had realized I owned this, and had the interest to actually pull it out and make candy with it, when I saw this recipe for a dandy candy in Nupur’s blog.
 I then blog hopped on to ‘David Lebovitz’s chocolate almond buttercrunch’.

 The idea of making something that was soooo gourmet at home, excited me, and I embarked on this great culinary experiment.
 Memories of the science laboratory in school and college came back, as I clipped the candy thermometer onto my pan.
-The idea that science could yield something tasting good, nutty and chocolate enticed me, as all I had been used to was confirming ‘rotten egg smells’ in my lab endeavors.
-I secretly hoped that this one turned out well and not something that would even closely resemble my other scientific experiments.
+The idea that science could yield something tasting good, nutty and chocolatey enticed me, as all I had been used to was confirming ‘rotten egg smells’ in my lab endeavors.
+I secretly hoped that this one turned out well and not something that would even closely resemble my other scientific experiments. 🙂

-I have made no changes to the original recipe, excpet halving the recipe and adding a tiny smidgen of almond extract.
+I have made no changes to the original recipe, except halving the recipe and adding a tiny smidgen of almond extract.
 I also used a little bit more chocolate than called for just because I wanted a thick chocolate layer.

 1 cup whole almonds